Casa Nobre de Jequitaia: Structure

 The exterior is in stone masonry with four columns; the interior consists of concrete pillars and slabs dating to the 20th century.
 The ground floor has four doors and three windows with alternating curved frames and wooden jambs.
 The second floor has seven windows with small, decorative balconies with wooden balustrades.
 The lateral façades of the upper floor have windows similar to those of the main façade.
 The rear façade consists of an extension of the upper floor on masonry pilasters.
 The house has four roof eaves on a wooden frame.

 It is flanked by two lateral interior galleries that extend from ground level to the roof.
-They are the earliest examples of lateral galleries in domestic architecture in Bahia; later examples are found in Solar Marback and the plantation house of Engenho Vitoria in Cachoeira, the latter never completed.
+They are the earliest examples of lateral galleries in domestic architecture in Bahia; later examples are found in Solar Marback and the plantation house of Engenho Vitória in Cachoeira, the latter never completed.

 The house is typical of Portuguese colonial domestic architecture; the ground floor served as an entrance and housing for slaves, servants, and other functions; a second floor, called the pavimento nobre, reserved exclusively for the owner and his family.
 A small sotão, an attic usually reserved for bedrooms of the daughters of the owner of the house, is elongated and placed perpendicular to the main axis of the roof.

 The extensions to the north and south of the building are of more recent construction.
 It has a low right foot and eight twin windows of more recent construction.
 A garden is located on the south side of the house and is accessible by a staircase.